-Today many Medical doctors, Physiotherapists, Chiropractors and Acupuncturists are using Dry Needling effectively and extensively within their practices for the treatment of Myofascial Pain & Dysfunction.
+Dry needling is one subcategory of western medical acupuncture and is used by many medical doctors, Physiotherapists, Chiropractors and Acupuncturists effectively and extensively within their practices for the treatment of myofascial pain and dysfunction.